Matthew Gandy: Career

-His research on environmental history, urban infrastructure and visual culture has involved work in a variety of countries including France, Germany, Nigeria, India, the UK and the USA.
-In 2003 he was winner of the Spiro Kostof Prize of the Society of Architectural Historians for Concrete and clay: reworking nature in New York City as the book “within the last two years that has made the greatest contribution to our understanding of urbanism and its relationship with architecture”.
+His research on environmental history, urban infrastructure and visual culture has involved work in countries including France, Germany, Nigeria, India, the UK and the USA.
+In 2003 he was winner of the Spiro Kostof Prize of the Society of Architectural Historians for Concrete and clay: reworking nature in New York City as the book "within the last two years that has made the greatest contribution to our understanding of urbanism and its relationship with architecture".
 In 2005 he set up the UCL Urban Laboratory as an international and interdisciplinary centre for urban research and teaching and in 2006 he was a founder of the London-wide Urban Salon.
 In 2007 he produced and directed a documentary film, Liquid City (2007), which explores the complexity of water politics in Bombay/Mumbai.
-In 2015 his book "The fabric of space: water, modernity, and the urban imagination" won the Meridian Book Award for Outstanding Scholarly Work in Geography and in 2016 it was awarded the International Planning History Society's prize for the "most innovative book in planning history".
-In 2016 he was elected as a Fellow of the British Academy.
-In 2017 he produced, wrote, and directed the prize-winning documentary film, Natura Urbana: the Brachen of Berlin, which charts the dual histories of urban botany and geo-politics in post-war Berlin.
-In 2023 his book Natura Urbana: ecological constellations in urban space won a John Brinckerhoff Jackson Prize awarded by the Foundation for Landscape Studies and UVA School of Architecture and he was also elected a fellow of the Academic Europaea.
+In 2015 his book The fabric of space: water, modernity, and the urban imagination won the Meridian Book Award for Outstanding Scholarly Work in Geography, and in 2016 it was awarded the International Planning History Society's prize for the "most innovative book in planning history".
+In 2016 he was elected as a fellow of the British Academy.
+In 2017 he produced, wrote, and directed the documentary film, Natura Urbana: the Brachen of Berlin, which charts the dual histories of urban botany and geo-politics in post-war Berlin.
+In 2023 his book Natura Urbana: ecological constellations in urban space won a John Brinckerhoff Jackson Prize awarded by the Foundation for Landscape Studies and the University of Virginia School of Architecture, and he was elected a fellow of the Academia Europaea.

 His current work explores five main themes: landscape (including depictions of nature in the visual arts), infrastructure and urban metabolism (including atmospheres and corporeal geographies), urban bio-diversity, urban epidemiology, and visual methodologies.